ibm-cloud-docs/discovery-data/query-results.md

 ### Changing the result content
 {: #query-results-content}

-For all project types, you can can control where the data comes from that is returned in query results.
+For all project types, you can control where the data comes from that is returned in query results.
 By default, results consist of passages from the `text` field.
 The passages that {{site.data.keyword.discoveryshort}} calculates to contain the most relevant information are returned.
 However, you can change the result content to return content from a field other than the `text` field.

 To change the content of the query results, complete the following steps: